What is child sexual abuse?

 They don’t force me to do any of the things you’ve said – but they make me feel weird and uncomfortable.
 What’s going on?

 Sometimes abusers will spend a long time making friends with you and getting your trust.
 This is called grooming.
-It can happen online too.
+It can happen online too, see our article on online grooming for more info.

 They might:

-• Try and get close to you and touch you ‘accidentally’ in ways you don’t like.
+- Try to get close to you and make physical contact ‘accidentally’ in ways you don’t like.

 If an adult is making you feel weird or uncomfortable, it’s best to tell someone.
-Call Childline – an advisor can help you work out what to do.
+Call Childline on 0800 1111 – an advisor can help you work out what to do.

 I think I am being abused, what should I do?